-What is the authority by which your organization can receive federal funding?
-Nonprofit 501(c) Tribal college Other (Identify):
+1. What is the authority by which your organization can receive federal funding?
+Nonprofit 501(c) (3) Tribal college Other (Identify):

-- Federally recognized tribe
+Federally recognized tribe

-- Nonprofit 501(c)(3)
+Nonprofit 501(c)(3)

-- Tribal college
+Tribal college

-- Other (Identify):
+Other (Identify):

-- 2. Does your organization use policies and procedures in any of the following categories?
+2. Does your organization use policies and procedures in any of the following categories?

-- 2.1 Administration Y N
+2.1 Administration Y N

-- 2.2 Finance Y N
+2.2 Finance Y N

-- 2.3 Council or board membership Y N
+2.3 Council or board membershipYN

-- 2.4 Personnel Y N
+2.4 Personnel Y N

 2.5 Procurement Y N

 2.6 Property Y N

 Note: Some of these categories may be combined into one document.
 If so, please check both categories.

 How do the tribal council and/or program directors reach out to your communities?

 Fliers

-- Notices on bulletin boards
+Notices on bulletin boards

-- Newspaper announcements/articles
+Newspaper announcements/articles

-- Radio
+Radio

-- Social Media
+Social Media

-- Other:
+Other:

-- 3. Are all council or board positions currently filled?
+3. Are all council or board positions currently filled?
 Y N

-- 3.1 If no, please explain:
+3.1 If no, please explain:

-- 4. Frequency of council or board meetings:
+4. Frequency of council or board meetings:

 5. Are all meetings adequately announced and open to the public?
 Y N

-6. What methods are used to keep the membership informed of what is going on with the tribal council and within the communities?
+6. What methods are used to keep the membership informed of what is going on with the tribal counci

+and within the communities?

+7.14(1)

 7. What are the most successful methods of communication within your community?

 8. Is there a system in place to document council or board decisions?
 Y N

+O le there compone decignated to enter into funding a successite on leabelf of vising twill a formation of

-9. Is there someone designated to enter into funding agreements on behalf of your tribe/organization? $$ Y $$ N
+9. Is there someone designated to enter into funding agreements on behalf of your tribe/organization?
+Y N